CTU-Bern/presize/paper/paper.md

 under the curve (AUC) for test accuracy.

-For ease-of-use, we also implemented a Shiny application which can be used [online](https://ctu-bern.shinyapps.io/presize) or from within the R-environment.
+For ease-of-use, we have also implemented a Shiny application which can be used [online](https://ctu-bern.shinyapps.io/presize) or from within the R-environment.
 Values of parameters can be entered using rulers and numeric fields.
 Based on the given parameters, the application will either display the sample size for a